 9 Insurance, Reimagined

 This is not a conspiracy.
 It is a structural misalignment.
-Each actor is behaving rationally within the system as designed.
+Each actor behaves rationally within the system as designed.
 The problem is the design itself.

 This is why so many Indians distrust insurance.
-It’s not ignorance.
-It’s experience.
-They’ve seen claims denied.
-They’ve seen bills inflated.
-They’ve seen policies sold that covered nothing useful when the moment of need arrived.
+It is not ignorance.
+It is experience – claims denied, bills inflated, policies that covered nothing useful when the moment of need arrived.

 Insurance was supposed to be protection.
 Too often, it feels like another system to survive.